NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - String added for Ukon
   - Hits 3 times instead of 4
   - More damage, stun, and guard damage
-- 5A charge changed from 11f to 8f
-- 6A
-  - If holding A it does the launching hit and more damage
-  - If not it does a normal hit with super cancel
-- 4A
-  - Window for counter improved
-  - Swaps the brothers when the activation window starts
-- Sakon Act4A is unblockable and unsubbable
-- Ukon Act4A does 2A(B)
-- 2A stagger removed
-- 2A(B)
-  - Has more lift and ends earlier
-  - Transition slowed down
-- 2AB(A) does 8BB(A)
-- 2A(A) staggers and has increased lift
 - 8A
   - Hitbox appears one frame sooner
   - First and middle hits hit higher